5 Ways Puberty Can Affect Kids Who Learn and Think Differently

 Many kids play down feelings of insecurity during puberty by trying their best to blend in.
 Learning and thinking differences give kids one more thing to feel different about.

 Keeping communication open with your child is important during this challenging time of life.
 At the same time, it’s important to respect your child’s need for privacy.
-Learn about steps you can take to strike a healthy balance.
+That’s why it’s important to strike a healthy balance.